Tempus Fugue-it

 "Tempus Fugue-it" (also known as "Tempus Fugit") is a 1949 jazz composition by jazz pianist Bud Powell (1924–1966).
 It has been recorded by Powell, Miles Davis and many others.

 The song is not actually a fugue in compositional form; its title is a pun on the Latin phrase tempus fugit, meaning "time flies".
 The name is also a reflection of the speed at which the piece is played.

+Financial Times critic Mike Hobart described the composition as a "modernist masterpiece".

+History

+The original was recorded in 1949 with bassist Ray Brown and drummer Max Roach for the album Jazz Giant.
+Powell's composition "Celia" was probably recorded at the same session.
+Powell played the tune on record once more, in 1963 during his home recordings with Francis Paudras.